 In the Polish language “gołąbki” literally mean “small pigeons” or “doves”.
 What’s interesting is, when you read the etymology of this dish, you will soon find out that the name given to the Polish cabbage rolls is not that dumb.

 It turns out that in the past, rich Poles have been eating pigeon meat wrapped in cabbage leaves.
 Poor villagers couldn’t afford to eat these expensive birds, so they made a budget version of this dish.
-They used cereal and potato filling instead, which is quite similar to the vegetarifzan version of the golumpki recipe we use today.
+They used cereal and potato filling instead, which is quite similar to the vegetarian version of the authentic Polish golumpki recipe we use today.

 Where Did Golabki Originate?